 "Mum is making the pops for me!
 See Rosie Didi!
 Fruits and Yogurt Popsicles for Pasta!"

-The Fruits and Yogurt Popsicles I make at home require hardly 15 minutes to combine the ingredients and a few hours to fridge.
+The Fruits and Yogurt Popsicles I make at home require hardly 15 minutes to combine the ingredients and a few hours to the fridge.
 I mostly use a few seasonal fruits along with honey and blend those with the Fresh Yogurt to make the Breakfast Popsicles.
-I make the ice pops using either Yogurt or Fresh Curd whichever available.
+I make the ice pops using either Yogurt or Fresh Curd whichever is available.
 You can use either fresh Yogurt or Hug curd to make the Popsicles.
-I mostly make this once in a week using different flavors so that Pasta can grab her choice of posicles whenever she wants. though she is restricted to maximum 2 pops in a day.
+I mostly make this once in a week using different flavors so that Pasta can grab her choice of popsicles whenever she wants. though she is restricted to a maximum of 2 pops in a day.

 Yes, you read it right.
 Yogurt and curd are two different things.
 Though, both are dairy products but prepared differently and taste different as well.
 Even, nutritional values are different.
 Both can be prepared at home from culture.
 Yogurt is prepared by adding the bacterial cultures to the milk; which are lactobacillus bulgaris and streptococcus thermophilus.
 Curd on the other side is having lactic acid bacteria or lactobacillus.

 Beat the heat and satisfy your sweet tooth with these fruity and refreshing yogurt popsicles that are easy to make and healthy too.

 - 500g Plain Yogurt / Hung Curd: 500g

 - 3 Tbsp.
 Honey: 3 Tbsp.